zi-ang-liu/jb-machine_learning/machine_learning/contents/xai/lime.md

 The intuition of $\mathcal{L}$ is that the data points $z_i$ that are closer to the instance $x$ should have more weight in the loss function.

 $\Omega(g)$ is the complexity measure.
-In the original paper, it can be defined as follows:
+In the original paper, for text classification, it can be defined as follows:

 $$
 \Omega(g) = \infty \mathbb{1} [ \|w_g\|_0 > K ]